StephenH69/Python-Scripts/README.md

 * a three-digit multiple of five

+### Dictionary of Squares (dict_squares.py)
+With a given integral number n, write a program to generate a dictionary that contains (i, i*i) such that is an integral number between 1 and n (both included). and then the program should print the dictionary.

 ### Guess The Number (guess_the_number.py)
 A simple guess the number game.
 You tell the script the maximum number and it chooses a number within the range zero to the maximum you entered.
 Then you enter a number and the script tells you if you are too high or too low.